-The motherboard contains 2x 19-pin internal header connectors onboard that can be used to connect an optional external bracket containing up to four (4) USB 3.0 ports.
+The motherboard contains 1x 19-pin internal header connectors onboard that can be used to connect an optional external bracket containing up to four (2) USB 3.0 ports.
+This board only has USB 3.0 headers, the label below is because they share the same pinouts.

-- Secure the bracket to either the front or rear panel of your chassis (not all chassis are equipped with the front panel option). - □ Connect the end(s) of the cables to the USB 3.0 or 3.1 headers on the motherboard.
+- Secure the bracket to either the front or rear panel of your chassis (not all chassis are equipped with the front panel option). - ☐ Connect the end of the cable to the USB 3.0 headers on the motherboard.

-The motherboard contains 1x 9-pin internal header connectors onboard that can be used to connect an optional external bracket containing up to four (4) USB 2.0 ports.
+The motherboard contains 2x 9-pin internal header connectors onboard that can be used to connect an optional external bracket containing up to four (4) USB 2.0 ports.

-- Secure the bracket to either the front or rear panel of your chassis (not all chassis are equipped with the front panel option). - □ Connect the end(s) of the cables to the USB 2.0 headers on the motherboard.
+- Secure the bracket to either the front or rear panel of your chassis (not all chassis are equipped with the front panel option). - ☐ Connect the end(s) of the cables to the USB 2.0 headers on the motherboard.